Sökresultat

 Case study sheds light on POTS in connection with long Covid

+This article is over 5 years old, and the information may therefore be outdated.
 Over the past year, the health service has witnessed an increasing number of patients with long-term effects of Covid-19, including chronic symptoms that suggest POTS.
 POTS is a condition that causes the pulse to race when you stand up.
-Until now, too little has been known about POTS as a complication following a Covid infection, but researchers from Lund University and Karolinska Institutet have
+Until now, too little has been known about POTS as a complication following a Covi